Justin-Kwan/rate-limiter/README.md

-A simple and reusable request rate-limiting microservice that protects external applications' endpoints, implementing gRPC and caching with Redis.
+A simple and reusable request rate-limiting microservice that protects external applications' endpoints, implemented with Fixed Window Counting.

+## Features

+gRPC and user request record caching is  Redis.